pgrit/SeeSharp/README.md

 An alternative is to replace the `<PackageReference .../>` in `SeeSharp.csproj` by a `<ProjectReference .../>` to your local TinyEmbree.csproj, which also allows you to more easily modify both.

+> **Note**: The .fbx loader is currently relying on Assimp.NET.
+On Linux (and maybe MacOS) you might see a
+> "library not found" exception for `libassimp.so`.
+In that case, you need to manually install  `libminizip`.
+> (Linking `libassimp.so` fails if that dependency is not found.
+It is not bundled in the NuGet package).

 ### Testing

 The unit tests can be run via a simple